 • Know both the Temperature and Humidity.
 The greater the humidity, the more difficult it is for the body to cool itself.
 Test the air prior to practice or a game using a wet bulb, globe, temperature index (WBGT index) which is based on the combined effects of air temperature, relative humidity, radiant heat and air movement.
-The following precautions are recommended when using the WBGT Index: (ACSM's Guidelines for the Team Physician, 1991):
+The following precautions are recommended by the Korey Stringer Institute when using the WBGT Index: (ACSM's Guidelines for the Team Physician, 1991):